EarlTilluck/vexed-again/Readme.md

   message dissapears when choose to undo or reset.

 * additional screen info, current move amount, par, best

+* crosshair indicator feedback for where finger is on screen and which block is selected. when block is activated, light it up, show crosshair where finger is.
+* large swipe = many moves to the left or right until block can't move or falls

 * add capacitor splashscreen
 * make splashscreen, icon, fav icon